smth-fun/self-evolving-inference-system/README.md

 1. **Fresh sessions** — each trial is a new Claude Code session with no conversation history carried over.
 The agent starts clean every time.
 2. **Frozen benchmark** — `mini-sglang/benchmark/offline/bench_simple.py` is the single source of truth.
 The agent cannot modify it.
 This prevents the agent from gaming the metric.
 3. **Scalar signal** — the only optimization target is throughput (tokens/second).
-Correctness is enforced by exact output match under greedy decoding.
+Correctness is enforced by requiring output tokens to match the baseline.
+You are free to change the sampling configurations depending on your use case.
 4. **Shared `learning.md`** — the agent's memory between sessions.
 Each trial reads prior learnings, runs experiments, and appends what it discovered.
 Over time this file accumulates a growing "do NOT try" list alongside proven techniques.

 ## Results